kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

                                                   :http/handler)}}}

 ```
 Our app is a simple web server with one route `/users`.
-You may notice new keyword `:gx/component` it is a component node.
+You may notice a new keyword `:gx/component` it is a component node.
 We using two different types of gx references in our config.
 Here is a full list of gx ref types:

 | type          | description        | example                                                  |
 | ------------- | ------------------ | -------------------------------------------------------- |